npgsql/doc/conceptual/EFCore.PG/mapping/nodatime.md

 DateInterval.Intersection(DateInterval)                 | [daterange * daterange](https://www.postgresql.org/docs/current/functions-range.html)               | Added in 6.0
 DateInterval.Union(DateInterval)                        | [daterange + daterange](https://www.postgresql.org/docs/current/functions-range.html)               | Added in 6.0
 Instant.InUtc                                           | No PG operation (.NET-side conversion from Instant to ZonedDateTime only)                           | Added in 6.0
+Instant.ToDateTimeUtc                                   | No PG operation (.NET-side conversion from Instant to UTC DateTime only)                            | Added in 6.0

 In addition to the above, most arithmetic operators are also translated (e.g. LocalDate + Period).